 All children of District employees are guaranteed placement in one of Shoreline’s elementary schools.

 Is there before and after school care?

 There is limited before and after school care available at all school sites.
 Please check the Edwin Pratt Early Learning Center website www.shorelineschools.org/earlylearningcenter for an announcement of the 2022-23 Extended Care registration dates and tuition.
 Or, you can email email@example.com or call 206.393.4350.

 What if my child is not yet 5 years old by August 31?

 Children whose birthday falls between September 1 and October 31 may qualify for early entrance.
-Parents are responsible for having their child evaluated by a Washington licensed psychologist.
-For further information about the process, please contact Trinitee King at email@example.com or 206.393.4365 after March 18th.
+Parents are responsible for having their child evaluated by a Washington state licensed psychologist.
+For further information about the process, please contact Trinitee King firstname.lastname@example.org or 206.393.4365 after March 14th.